syncfusion-content/javascript-docs/js/RichTextEditor/Working-with-Content.md

 ![](Working-with-Content_images/Validation.png)

 # Find and Replace
-RTE provides find and replace support, which is used to find a keyword matches and replace it with the specified text in editor content.
-* In order use it, we enable the find and replace item with the editor toolbar (or) Press CTRL+F key.
+RTE provides find and replace support, which is used to search for a keyword in RTE content and replace the matched keyword with a specified text.
+In order to use it, we have to enable the find and replace item in the editor toolbar (or) Press CTRL+F key.

 {% highlight html %}